ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 tags: git, writing
 ---

-I'll confess right up front that I've never written a novel.
-I tried once during my senior year of high school for NaNoWriMo[^1] but it didn't turn out very well.
-What I *have* written a lot of is software.
-If I took all the code I wrote for just *one* of my larger projects, I'd end up with a small book.
+I like to write.
+Most of what I write these days ends up being software, but I also end up writing prose occasionally—sometimes for homework, but other times for pleasure.
+(Like this blog post!)

-So while I'm not so talented at composing prose, I've worked hard to be able to *manage* the large volume of stuff that I do write in a useful manner.
-One of the tools I use is [Git](https://git-scm.com).
+One of the tools I use when I write is [Git](https://git-scm.com).
 Git was initially developed to be useful for programmers, but it has turned out to be a tool that can be useful for writers, artists, composers—anyone who uses a computer to create long-lived projects.

+While I use Git mostly when writing software, I’ve also found it to be useful when writing prose.
+(Again, this blog post serves as a good example: I’m using Git right now.)
+In this post I want to show you why someone might want to use Git and how it can help.

 ## OK, so what could Git possibly do for me?